wagtail-packages/wagtail-qrcode/README.md

 ## Testing

 The app has django tests and has `tox` setup for running them against the compatible Wagtail and Django versions.

-Tox testing is also run when pushing branches to GitHub in the GitHub actions scripts.
+Tox is also run when pushing branches to GitHub in the GitHub actions scripts.